 Areas of practice

-under the Cyprus and other flags and all aspects of ship finance.
-It also handles disputes and executions of judgments against assets of shipping and aviation companies worldwide.
+Admiralty and maritime: Deals with the registration of vessels and aircraft under the Cyprus and other flags and all aspects of ship finance.
+It also advises on ship sale agreements, charterparties and other types of contract.
+It also handles disputes and execution of judgments against assets of shipping and aviation companies worldwide including ship arrests.

 Banking and finance: Advises on the Cyprus aspects of major cross-border

 It has particular expertise in investment via Cyprus to and from Central and Eastern Europe, Asia and South America.

 Infrastructure and project finance: the firm assists clients on landmark developments, global PFI and PPP projects.
 Advice is specifically tailored to dovetail with the corresponding commercial, banking and finance and tax aspects.

-|Managing Partner, Companies, corporate management, trustee and fiduciary services, Tax/international tax planning||Elias Neocleousfirstname.lastname@example.org||+357 25110110|
+|Managing Partner, Companies, corporate management, trustee and fiduciary services, Tax/international tax planning, private client||Elias Neocleousemail@example.com||+357 25110110|

 |Tax/international tax planning, trustee and fiduciary services||Kyriacos Xenofontosfirstname.lastname@example.org||+357 25110156|